‘Who will take care of my disabled child when I’m gone?’

 — Michael Duckworth, The Duckworth Haggerty Group

 Build a team.
-In addition to trusted friends, family and caregivers, Filpi recommends three core professional members to help you look after your finances: a financial advisor who knows the ins and outs of planning for people with disabilities; an estate attorney who specializes in special needs trusts — one place to start your search is the non-profit Special Needs Alliance, a network of attorneys who specialize in the field; and a certified public accountant who understands how to file taxes on a special needs trust.
+In addition to trusted friends, family and caregivers, Filpi recommends three core professional members to help you look after your finances: a financial advisor who knows the ins and outs of planning for people with disabilities, a certified public accountant who understands how to file taxes on a special needs trust, and an estate attorney who specializes in special needs trusts — one place to start your search is the nonprofit Special Needs Alliance, a network of attorneys who specialize in the field.

-Create a letter of intent.
+Create a letter of intent or a letter of wishes.
 All families need a will, a healthcare directive, a healthcare proxy and a power of attorney.
 It’s also critically important to specify who might serve as guardian and/or trustee for your disabled child when you are no longer here.
-Equally important, though, is a letter of intent — a document that informs any future trustees, guardians and caregivers of your child’s abilities, medical history, medications, likes and dislikes, sleep habits and more — everything from medication side effects to favorite ice cream flavors.
+Equally important, though, is a letter of intent or a letter of wishes — a document that informs any future trustees, guardians and caregivers of your child’s abilities, medical history, medications, likes and dislikes, sleep habits and more — everything from medication side effects to favorite ice cream flavors.
 “It’s an ever-changing handbook of care,” says Sims Duerr.
 “It’s the thing that allows parents to say, ‘I can’t control everything, but I can control this.’”

 Consider where you live.
 “Helen told us we could never move out of Colorado,” jokes Dan.
 Sims Duerr was kidding, but only to a degree.
 “Programs and services for different types of disabilities can vary significantly by state,” she says, “and Colorado’s policies and programs are well suited to Evan’s particular needs.”
 Depending on your child’s disability, access to these programs could make a huge difference in their quality of life — and how much you’ll need to pay out of pocket for critical services.